cgrinds/dripdripdrop/README.md

 What is it?
 -----------

 A web client for [Tiny Tiny Rss](http://tt-rss.org).
-It uses the [JSON API](http://tt-rss.org/redmine/projects/tt-rss/wiki/JsonApiReference) to communiate with your *tt-rss* server.
+It uses the [JSON API](http://tt-rss.org/redmine/projects/tt-rss/wiki/JsonApiReference) to communiate with your tt-rss server.

 I'm a big fan of keyboard shortcuts - coupled with the right reader they let me rip through a lot of feeds quickly.
 Some things are only possible via keyboard shortcuts at the moment, I might change that in the future.

 You can see all of the shortcuts on the [About](http://gstaff.org/dripdripdrop/screenshots/keys.png) screen.

-DripDripDrop takes a lot of inspiration fron [Newsbeuter](http://www.newsbeuter.org/), and a lot code and inspiration from [Lim Chee Aun](http://cheeaun.com/)'s [HackerWeb](http://hackerwebapp.com/).
+DripDripDrop takes a lot of inspiration from [Newsbeuter](http://www.newsbeuter.org/), and code and inspiration from [Lim Chee Aun](http://cheeaun.com/)'s [HackerWeb](http://hackerwebapp.com/).

 Installation and Usage
 ----------------------

-You will need *Tiny Tiny RSS* installed on a machine, let's call that machine **ttrss-server**.
+You will need *Tiny Tiny RSS* installed on a machine.

 1. Grab the latest [release](https://github.com/cgrinds/dripdripdrop/tree/master/dist).

-2. Untar the release on **ttrss-server** (for example tar xvf ddd-0.5.0.tgz).
+2. Untar the release on your server (for example tar xvf ddd-0.5.0.tgz).
-If you have CORs enabled on your server - ddd will work fine.
-That's how I develop, the laptop talks to a ttrss server on a different machine.

 3. Copy `ddd/assets/js/config-dist.js` to `ddd/assets/js/config.js`.

-4. Edit the `config.js` and update the `api` to point to your **ttrss-server**'s API end-point.
+4. Edit the `config.js` and update the `api` to point to your ttrss-server's API end-point.
 This is usually something like `/tt-rss/`.
 For example if you get to ttrss by surfing to http://example.com/path/to/tt-rss.
 You should change the `api` to `/path/to/tt-rss`

 Take a look at [troubleshooting](https://github.com/cgrinds/dripdripdrop/wiki/Troubleshooting) if you have problems.

-5. Enable API access for each user that plans on using DripDripDrop:
-    * in *Tiny Tiny RSS* open the preferences by navigating to `Actions` -> `Preferences`
-    * Make sure the `Enable API access` checkbox is selected

-6. Profit!!! or at least read your feeds.
+5. Profit!!! or at least read your feeds.

 Current Features
 ----------------